chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 3. Explore and check for data issues.
 Speculate on what might be causing them and if possible, fix them or alter your analysis to account for them.

 ## A few comments

+_Answer to merging Q above: Inner!
+(If you've read this far on the instructions before charging ahead, nice!)_

 Relax about the following things: